jarco0204/inverte-client-api-scripts/API/README.md

 • Nodemon: Facilitates running the experimental server
 • Mongodb: database used for this project
 • Mocha: Testing
-• Axios: Sending data in Mocha tests
+• Axios: Sending data in Script
+• Request : send data in mocha

 ## Design Decisions and Assumptions